Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Hoverers had their advantages too, chief among them being lower maintenance costs.
 No tires to wear out, no suspension to align, and they were a lovely smooth quiet ride.
 But for sheer control and performance on the road, wheels won every time.

-And---a minor heresy on Cytosis’ part---they were *fun.* He was riding a single-person transport not dissimilar to a motorcycle, with a low aerodynamic profile and a thundering beast of an electric powertrain that howled pleasingly under his borrowed body.
+And - a minor heresy on Cytosis’ part - they were *fun.* He was riding a single-person transport not dissimilar to a motorcycle, with a low aerodynamic profile and a thundering beast of an electric powertrain that howled pleasingly under his borrowed body.

 The Igraen digital reality had wonders that no corporeal creature could ever understand or begin to grasp...but it didn’t have the feeling of the wind whipping at his fur, ears and whiskers as, with a subtle shift of his bodyweight, he threaded between two thundering goods vehicles and briefly found himself hurtling down a narrow steel canyon at speed.